 And extra touches like its Smart Rules panel shows that the engineers at CyberGhost have really put some thought into the user experience.
 It allows you to automatically connect to your preferred server launch a particular app (such as your default browser in incognito mode) when you boot up your computer.
 A genuinely useful added bonus.

-Website unblocking is generally strong here, with Netflix, Hulu, YouTube (but not BBC iPlayer) causing us no issues to unlock at all.
-But we need to spend just a bit of time mentioning the speeds CyberGhost demonstrated in our most recent tests.
+We need to spend just a bit of time mentioning the speeds CyberGhost demonstrated in our most recent tests.
 Even before we jumped on the WireGuard protocol, we witnessed some connection speeds that give the likes of NordVPN and ExpressVPN a run for their money.
 Although further afield (like in New Zealand), these began lagging behind a little.